Payroll Help

 • FSA Dependent Care

 If you use multiple deductions with the same deduction types in the above list, each year-to-date deduction total will count toward the combined IRS contribution limit.
-For example, if you use two different 401(k) deductions on an employee, both deductions would stop for the year when the combined deduction limit reached $23,000 for employees under 50 for 2024.
-If you choose Yes to the “Catch Up?” field when setting up the employee’s deduction, the limit will be increased to allow for the higher catch-up limit.
+For example, if you use two different 401(k) deductions on an employee, both deductions would stop for the year when the combined deduction limit reaches the IRS limit for the year for 401ks for employees under 50.
+If you choose “Yes” on the “Catch Up?” field when setting up the employee’s deduction, the limit will be increased to allow for the higher catch-up limit.

 Lifetime limits are most often used with long-term deductions such as wage garnishments or loan repayments that are not based on time intervals.
 Once the lifetime limit has been reached, the deduction would stop and not restart again unless the lifetime limit is increased or removed by the user.